Mandodari

 Mandodari was the daughter of Mayasura, the King of the Asuras (demons), and the apsara (celestial nymphs) Hema.
-She marries Ravana and bears two sons: Meghanada (Indrajit) and Akshayakumara.
-According to some Ramayana adaptations, Mandodari is also the mother of Rama's wife Sita, who is infamously kidnapped by Ravana.
+She marries Ravana and bears three sons: Meghanada (Indrajit) and Akshaykumara.
 Despite her husband's faults, Mandodari loves him and advises him to follow the path of righteousness.
 She repeatedly advises Ravana to return Sita to Rama, but her advice falls on deaf ears.
-Her love and loyalty to Ravana are praised in the Ramayana.
+Her love and loyalty to Rāvana are praised in the Rāmāyana.

-Different versions of the Ramayana record her ill-treatment at the hands of Rama's monkey generals.
-Hanuman tricks her into disclosing the location of a magical arrow which ram uses to kill Ravana.
-After Ravana's death, Vibhishana—Ravana's younger brother who joins forces with Rama and is responsible for Ravana's death—marries Mandodari on the advice of Rama.
+In a version of Ramayana, Hanuman tricks her into disclosing the location of a magical arrow which Rama uses to kill Ravana.
+Many versions of Ramayana state that after Ravana's death, Vibhishana—Ravana's younger brother who joins forces with Rama, does so on Mandodari's advice.

 Birth and early life

 The Uttara Kanda of the Ramayana mentions that Mayasura visited Svarga (heaven), where the apsara Hema was given to him by the gods.
 They had two sons, Mayavi and Dundubhi, and a daughter, Mandodari.
 Later, Hema returned to heaven; Mandodari and her siblings were left with their father.

 There are varying accounts of Mandodari's birth.
 The Telugu text Uttara Ramayana mentions that Mayasura is married to the apsara Hema.
 They have two sons, Mayavi and Dundubhi, but long for a daughter, so they start performing penances to seek the favour of the god Shiva.
 Meanwhile, an apsara named Madhura arrives at Mount Kailash, the abode of Shiva, to pay her respects.
 In absence of his wife Parvati, Madhura makes love with the god.
 When Parvati returns, she finds traces of ashes from her husband’s body on the breasts of Madhura.
 Agitated, Parvati curses Madhura and sends her to live in a well as a frog for twelve years.
 Shiva told Madhura that she will become a beautiful woman and be married to a great valorous man.
 After twelve years, Madhura becomes a beautiful maiden again and cries out loudly from the well.
 Mayasura and Hema, who are performing penance nearby, answer her call and adopt her as their daughter.
 They bring her up as Mandodari.
 In this version, Meghanada, the son of the demon-king Ravana and Mandodari, is said to originate from the seed of Shiva embedded in Mandodari's body.